 Compiling AMS from sources by end users is not supported on Windows.
 The following instructions apply to Linux/Unix and macOS only.
-Compiling AMS2023 from sources is supported using Intel OneAPI 2021.4.0, including ifort, MKL and IntelMPI on linux.
-For more details on the recommended compilers and libraries, see the Platform Specific Information (https://www.scm.com/support/downloads/platform-specific-information/).
+Compiling AMS2024 from sources is supported using Intel OneAPI 2021.4.0, including ifort, MKL and IntelMPI on linux.
+For more details on the recommended compilers and libraries, see the Platform Specific Information (page 83).